D-G-B/Accenture_Code_Challenge/accenture-spm-v2/README.md

 # Appreciate your time and effort 🙏 it was super fun to build.

-# As always there a a million things i could still improve I hope i get to talk to you about it!
+# As always there are a million things i could still improve I hope i get to talk to you about it!